 Many spa and pool care stores carry do-it-yourself hot tub testing kits that come with all of the tools you need to test your spa.
 Many spa maintenance companies also offer testing services, making it simple by having you bring a water sample in.
-However, for ease of use we suggest purchasing a DIY kit to prevent having to make many trips to spa care stores.
-You can still take your water sample in periodically to ensure your levels are testing accurately.
+However, for ease of use, we suggest purchasing a DIY kit to prevent having to make many trips to spa care stores.
+You can still take in your water sample periodically to ensure your levels are testing accurately.

 Cleaning the Spa Filter

-Your spa filter helps keep the water clean and balanced, and if it becomes too dirty you could be experiencing cloudy, unbalanced spa water.
+Your spa filter helps keep the water clean and balanced, and if it becomes too dirty, you could be experiencing cloudy, unbalanced spa water.
 Cleaning the spa filter is an integral part of your hot tub maintenance routine.
-You should be able to locate your spa filter easily, but each model will be different so refer to your manual.
+You should be able to locate your spa filter easily, but each model will be different, so refer to your manual.
 In the event you cannot locate it, contact the store or manufacturer of your hot tub.
 It is suggested that you clean your spa filter every two weeks, as your spa filter runs at all times.

-To clean your spa filter use filter-safe cleaner and clean freshwater.
-Be as gentle as possible, while still getting rid of all the buildup and debris stuck on the filter.
+To clean your spa filter, use filter-safe cleaner and clean freshwater.
+Be as gentle as possible while still getting rid of all the buildup and debris stuck on the filter.
 You should clean your spa filter frequently but replace it annually.
 Obviously, if you use your hot tub a lot, you may want to consider replacing it more often.

 Cleaning the Basin & Jets

-The basin of your hot tub can be susceptible to build-up from algae, dirt, oils, and more.
+The basin of your hot tub can be susceptible to buildup from algae, dirt, oils, and more.
 Likewise, so are the jets that provide you with ultimate relaxation.
-You do not need to drain your hot tub to do maintenance like general scrubbing or using a skimming net, these can be done frequently to ensure the visual and general cleanliness of your spa.
-However, you should drain your hot tub every 3-4 months (about once every season) and conduct a deep clean of the basin and jets.
+You do not need to drain your hot tub to do maintenance like general scrubbing or using a skimming net; these can be done frequently to ensure the visual and general cleanliness of your spa.
+However, you should drain your hot tub every 3–4 months (about once every season) and conduct a deep clean of the basin and jets.
 To avoid damage to the coatings and finishes of your hot tub, you should refrain from using general household cleaners on the basin and jets of your hot tub.
 Instead, stick to cleaners specifically made for hot tubs.
 When you drain the basin, scrub the basin and vacuum up any debris.
 Once it is nice and clean, refill your hot tub and test your chemicals.
 You may need to give the water a day or two to balance out and reach the levels noted above.

 Keep Up with a Routine